ThePlexus/LIMPET/README.md

 (https://github.com/network-quality/server)

 ### Speed test interval
-By default, the test runs once every 4 hours.You can modify the interval the speed test runs at.
-It defaults to every 4 hours, but you can make it more frequent by setting the time in minutes You probably don't need this lower than 60, your line conditions are better monitored via ping and responsiveness tests, the bandwidth is unlikely to change frequently.
+By default, the test runs once every 240 minutes / 4 hours.
+You can modify the interval the  speed test runs at.
+It defaults to every 240 minutes / 4 hours,  but you can make it more frequent by setting the time between runs, in minutes.
+You probably don't need this lower than 60, your line conditions are better monitored via ping and responsiveness tests, the bandwidth is unlikely to change frequently.

 ```
 	-e "MACH_INTERVAL=60" \